MatheusRich/rich_engine/README.md

 # RichEngine

 RichEngine is a tiny terminal game engine for Ruby.
 It gives you a simple game loop, a 2D character canvas with colors, non-blocking keyboard input, and a handful of helpers (timers, cooldowns, RNG, enums, matrices) so you can ship playful ASCII games quickly.

 At its core, you subclass `RichEngine::Game`, implement a few lifecycle hooks, and draw to a `Canvas` each frame.

 ## Quick start: build a simple game

 Below is a minimal, complete example showing how to:
 - create a game by subclassing `RichEngine::Game`
 - quit on a key press
-- sleep to cap the frame rate
 - draw text and shapes to the screen
+- use canvas slots to keep a bottom HUD separate from the playfield

 ```ruby
 require "rich_engine"